devlogpile/logpile/README.md

 2. The connector of the logpile client catch the error.
 3. The connector send the information on the error to a Logpile server.
 4. This server receives the 'event' and do a configured work on it.
-    Example : send an email for warnong the developpement team, write to a single file the error, etc ...
+    Example : send an email for warning the developpement team, write to a single file the error, etc ...

 ##Structure
 =======